gigachad80/Maurya/README.md

 ### Why I Created This

-You all know that bug hunters, especially those using CLI tools like Subfinder, Amass, Nuclei, Dirsearch, etc., face some challenges.
-Personally, I’ve been running into issues while bug hunting.
-I have to find the admin panel or subdomain for every domain using dorking, then set it up with the VirusTotal API.
+You all know that bug hunters, especially those using CLI tools like Subfinder, Amass, Nuclei, Dirsearch, etc. Personally, I’ve been running into issues while bug hunting that I have to find the admin panel or subdomain for every domain using dorking, then set it up with the VirusTotal API.
 After that, I search for the URL like this: **https://[API_KEY].[domain or login panel]**, and then I have to sift through it using Ctrl + F to find any sensitive details.
 This whole process is pretty lengthy, and I thought it would be way better if we could automate it with a CLI version.
-That’s why I decided to create this tool
+That’s why I decided to create this tool.

 ### 🔧 Requirements & Dependencies